The Te Whatu Ora / NZNO Collective Agreement negotiations got underway in September 2024.

 Click here to download the lobbying toolkit (Sept 2025 version).

-Te Whatu Ora 2 and 4 September 2025 strikes
+Te Whatu Ora strikes 2 and 4 September 2025

 NZNO members at Te Whatu Ora voted strongly to strike from 0700-2300 on 2 September and 4 September.